 The new user-friendly descriptions that replace the legal text aim to further improve end-users' understanding of each purpose.
-The "illustrations" are indicative examples of operations covered by a given purpose, which can help end-users understand in practice how their data can be processed and why.
+The "illustrations" are part of the TCF Policies and constitute indicative examples of operations covered by a given purpose, which can help end-users understand in practice how their data can be processed and why.